v-sulimov/android-redux/README.md

 Store or AppCompatActivity it's a good idea to make sure that these tests also pass for your implementation.

+## Android Studio integration
+This repository contains the Live Templates configuration file for faster code writing for Store, Actions, Middlewares, and Reducers.
+Copy the ./android-studio/templates/redux.xml file to the templates directory of your IDE configuration (the exact path depends on your OS).
+After that, you can use the store, action, middleware, and reducer abbreviations to insert the appropriate live template.

 ## License
 <pre>
 Licensed under the Apache License, Version 2.0 (the "License");